Ellesborough: History

 The village's name is probably derived from the Old English for "hill where asses are pastured".
 This denotes its importance to the nearby settlements known today as The Kimbles and collectively they comprise a typical Chiltern strip parish with Ellesborough containing valuable hill pasture.

 In the Domesday Book of 1086 it was recorded as Esenberge.
-The road from Wendover to Princes Risborough, which makes a very clearly defined detour around the hill on which Ellesborough Church stands, follows the route of the Icknield Way, an ancient trackway used in the neolithic age (3000 to 1800 BC) which ran from Norfolk to Avebury in Wiltshire.
+The road from Wendover to Princes Risborough, which makes a very clearly defined detour around the hill on which Ellesborough Church stands, follows the route of the Icknield Way, an ancient trackway used in the Neolithic age (3000 to 1800 BC) which ran from Norfolk to Avebury in Wiltshire.

 Towering over the village is the dominating Beacon Hill, with its grassy mound and lone tree, iconic amongst the Chiltern Hills when viewed from within the Aylesbury Vale.
 It is also the site of Cymbeline's Mount, also known as Cymbeline's Castle, referred to in the Shakespeare play Cymbeline.
 In reality, the name refers to the British King Cunobelinus who, alongside his sons, is said to have battled at this site against the Roman Invasion of the British Isles.
 It is the site of a medieval motte and bailey castle.

 Parish church

 The Church of England parish church of Saints Peter and Paul stands apart from the village, high on the hill overlooking it.
 The central part of the building dates from the 15th century, with extensions and restoration between 1854 and 1871.
 It contains 17th century memorials to Sir Robert Croke MP, his son Robert, and their family.

 Prime Ministers have often attended this church for Sunday morning worship when in residence at Chequers.
 Tony Blair, however, followed his wife and children to their Roman Catholic church in Great Missenden.
-Margaret Thatcher was famously known to have prayed at Ellesborough church, finding comfort during the Falklands War.
+Margaret Thatcher was famously known to have prayed at Ellesborough church during the Falklands War.